 Day 1 Christchurch – Greymouth

-The Wild West Coast Cycle Trail tour gets underway as we take the very scenic drive the South Island’s over Arthur’s Pass to the west coast.
+The Wild West Coast Cycle Trail tour gets underway as we take the very scenic drive over the South Island’s Arthur’s Pass to the West Coast.
 Our first bike ride [29km] begins shortly after our lunch, on a purpose built cycle trail, firstly through native forest and then along the wild Tasman Coast to Greymouth (30km).
 Check into our comfortable accommodation in Greymouth and take an optional tasting tour at the Monteith’s Brewing Co. – a west coast institution.
 Enjoy a meal in a hotel full of warm West Coast hospitality.

 Cycle Distance: 29km